mikekeith52/AllStatesForecast/user_guide.md

 ```

 ### Analysis 7
-- forecasting with a vecm
+- forecasting with a vecm (or var with minimal adjustments)
 ```python
 from Forecaster import Forecaster